Do you feel numb, without drive, and keep telling yourself, “I hate my life”?

 A different approach in seeing and interacting with your inner critical side can change your internal dynamics a lot.

-If you feel stuck, still thinking about “I hate my life” and don’t know what to do, there are more powerful interventions needed than “just” talking.
+If you feel stuck, feeling a little bit out of control, still thinking about “I hate my life” and don’t know what to do, there are more powerful interventions needed than “just” talking.
 With talking and conscious thinking, we sometimes don’t get deep enough.
 Some very powerful tools are visualizations and pictures because they can reach our subconscious directly.

-With this knowledge, you can try the following questions.
+With this knowledge, you can start and try the following questions.

 - Can you imagine a picture that fits your inner critic side?